BjoernBoss/arger/README.md

 arger::Description(std::wstring desc);
 arger::Description(std::wstring reduced, std::wstring desc);

-/* add information-string to the corresponding config/group
+/* add information-string to the corresponding config/group and show them for entry and all children
-*	Note: if always is set, will print the information, even if only the reducible help is printed */ arger::Information(std::wstring name, std::wstring text);
+*	Note: will print the information optionally in the normal, reduced, or both menus */ arger::Information(std::wstring name, bool normal, bool reduced, std::wstring text);

 /* add a constraint to be executed if the corresponding object is selected via the arguments */ arger::Constraint(arger::Checker constraint);